GiyoMoon/nixos-turing-rk1/README.md

 <div align="center"><img src="assets/nixos.svg" width=200 /></div>
 <h1 align="center">NixOS Turing RK1</h1>

 This flake builds a bootable sd image to flash NixOS onto the [Turing RK1](https://turingpi.com/product/turing-rk1/).
-It builds everything from scratch* and uses the latest u-boot and kernel (`6.11.0-rc6`) from upstream.

-> \* except for the closed-sourced BL31 and DDR binaries from Rockchip

-## Features
-- Fully reproducible: All custom configurations are included in this repository, with sources directly from upstream.
-- Includes a patch that enables fan curve control (Thanks [@soxrok2212](https://github.com/soxrok2212)).
+It uses u-boot from nixpkgs and the mainline kernel (`6.11.0-rc6`) from upstream.
+It includes a patch that enables fan curve control (Thanks [@soxrok2212](https://github.com/soxrok2212)).

 ## Building the image
 As of now, you have to be on an `aarch64-linux` system to build the flake.
-I'm in the process of adding cross-compilation support for `x86_64-linux` and hopefully `aarch64-darwin` too.
+Adding support for cross-compilation on `x86_64-linux` is planned.

 ```bash
 nix build github:GiyoMoon/nixos-turing-rk1#nixosConfigurations.turingrk1.config.system.build.sdImage